TaxTips.ca

 Manitoba Income Tax Act s.
 4.6(16.1)

-The Family Tax Reduction, which was available for the 2007 and previous tax years, was replaced in 2008 by the Family Tax Benefit, which is a non-refundable tax credit.
+The Family Tax Benefit has been available since 2008, when it replaced the Family Tax Reduction, which was available for the 2007 and previous tax years.
+The Family Tax Benefit is a non-refundable tax credit.

 For an individual taxpayer, a tax credit may be claimed based on $2,065 less 9% of net income.
 The amount for a taxpayer who can claim only the basic amount is reduced to zero at net income of $22,944 ($2,065/0.09).
 The actual tax credit is based on the lowest personal tax rate (10.9% in 2008, 10.8% in 2009).